 Some children's needs require specialist investigation and support.
 Often these needs will have been identified, perhaps by health professionals such as the family's G.P. or health visitor.
 Sometimes, when you have implemented strategies within the setting, you may feel you need further advice.
-All children under the age of 5 have a Health Visitor who will be familiar with local referral processes for services such as Speech and Language Therapy, Occupational Therapy or audiology.
+You should ensure that you are familiar with local referral processes for services such as Speech and Language Therapy, Occupational Therapy or audiology.
 These should be available on the Local Health Authority website, often under the 'Local Offer'.
-Your Local Authority Advisor, Area SENCo.
-Childminder Agency or Childminder Network may also be able to support you in accessing services.